vic-lee/os-two-pass-linker/README.md

 Detailed requirements can be found in `req/lab1-linker.pdf`.

+Testable inputs and outputs can be found in `deliverables/tests`.

 ## Source
 This README file is adapted from Professor Yan Shvartzshnaider's [Operating System](https://cs.nyu.edu/courses/spring19/CSCI-UA.0202-002/) class, originally written by Professor Allan Gottlieb.